-Here’s an easy copycat recipe for Hawaiian-style bread rolls using oranges instead of pineapple
+Here’s an easy copycat recipe for Hawaiian-style sweet bread rolls using oranges instead of pineapple

 I love Hawaiian-style rolls, but where I live oranges are a lot more plentiful than pineapples.
 As a result, I adapted my mother-in-law’s copycat Hawaiian roll recipe to use oranges instead.
 (I call them “Florida” rolls because even though I live in California and have a yard full of orange trees, just as I think “Hawaii” when I think of pineapple, I think “Florida” when I think of oranges.)